 - Complete a background check

 What is applied behavior analysis?

 Applied behavior analysis (ABA) is an evidence-based intervention used to reduce challenging behaviors and increase functional skills for individuals with an autism spectrum disorder (ASD) and related learning or social disorders.
-ABA is an applied science that uses clearly defined procedures to address social, communication, behavioral, and self-help deficits.
+ABA is an applied science that uses clearly defined procedures to address social, communication, behavior, and self-help deficits.

 BAYADA provides ABA to clients in the comfort of their own home, school, community, and our centers.
 As ABA professionals, our goal is to help individuals with autism and related learning or social disorders to live safely at home and participate in their schools and communities with confidence, independence, and success.
 Our mission is to build better futures for our clients and their families.